wso2/docs-is/en/docs/references/concepts/authorization/device-flow-grant.md

 - (E) - While the end user reviews user credentials and consents, the device starts polling along with client ID and verification code to check the status of user authorization.

-- (F) - Once the user provides authorization, the authorization server validates the verification code and responds back to the device with an access token.
+- (F) - Once the user provides authorization, the authorization server validates the verification code and responds to the device with an access token.

 !!! info "Support for refresh token grant"